Peter Pan (1953 film): Release

-Original theatrical run and re-releases
+Original theatrical run

-Peter Pan was first released in theaters on February 5, 1953.
-During the film's initial theatrical run, Peter Pan was released as a double feature with the True-Life Adventures documentary short, Bear Country.
-It was then re-released theatrically in 1958, 1969, 1976, 1982 and 1989.
+Peter Pan premiered at Radio City Music Hall in New York City on February 5, 1953, and was simultaneously released in theaters as a double feature with the True-Life Adventures documentary short, Bear Country (1953).
+To promote the film, a television special The Walt Disney Christmas Show was aired on CBS on December 25, 1951, with Bobby Driscoll and Kathryn Beaumont reprising their roles of Peter Pan and Wendy as live-action characters.
+A promotional behind-the-scenes featurette The Peter Pan Story was released the following year.

+During its initial theatrical run, Peter Pan grossed $6 million in distributor rentals from the United States and Canada and $2.6 million internationally.

+Re-releases

+Peter Pan was re-released theatrically in 1958, 1969, 1976, 1982 and 1989.
 The film also had a special limited re-release at the Philadelphia Film Festival in 2003.
 It also played a limited engagement in select Cinemark Theatres from February 16–18, 2013.
+To celebrate Disney's 100th anniversary, Peter Pan was re-released in theaters across the UK on September 1, 2023, for a week.
+The movie has earned a lifetime domestic gross of $87.4 million.
+Adjusted for inflation, and incorporating subsequent releases, the film has had a lifetime gross of $427.5 million.

 Home media

 Peter Pan was first released on North American VHS, LaserDisc and Betamax in 1990 and UK VHS in 1993.
-A THX 45th anniversary limited edition of the film was released on March 3, 1998, as part of the Walt Disney Masterpiece Collection.
+A THX certified 45th anniversary limited edition of the film was released on March 3, 1998, as part of the Walt Disney Masterpiece Collection.
 Peter Pan was released on DVD on November 23, 1999 as a part of the Walt Disney Limited Issues series for a limited 60-day time period before going into moratorium.
 Peter Pan was re-released as a special-edition VHS and DVD release in 2002 to promote the sequel Return to Never Land.
 The DVD was accompanied with special features including a making-of documentary, a sing-along, a storybook and a still-frame gallery of production artwork.

-Disney released a two-disc "Platinum Edition" DVD of the film on March 6, 2007.
-A Blu-ray "Diamond Edition" was released on February 5, 2013 to celebrate the movie's 60th anniversary.
-A DVD and digital copy of the "Diamond Edition" was also released on August 20, 2013.
+On March 6, 2007, a Platinum Edition of Peter Pan was released as a two-disc DVD, containing a new digital restoration of the film.
+Peter Pan was re-released on Diamond Edition Blu-ray on February 5, 2013 to celebrate its 60th anniversary.
+A DVD and digital copy were also released on August 20, 2013.
 Peter Pan was re-released in digital HD format on May 29, 2018 and on Blu-ray on June 5, 2018, as part of the Walt Disney Signature Collection line, to celebrate the film's 65th anniversary.
+A 70th anniversary edition Blu-ray released in 2023 as a Disney Movie Club exclusive.

 Reception

-Box office

-During its initial theatrical run, Peter Pan grossed $6 million in distributor rentals from the United States and Canada and $2.6 million internationally.
-The movie has earned a lifetime domestic gross of $87.4 million.
-Adjusted for inflation, and incorporating subsequent releases, the film has had a lifetime gross of $427.5 million.